-- A letter will be sent home, at the principal's discretion upon review of attendance, expressing concern regarding the number of absences the student has accumulated. - The letter will be signed by the principal and mailed to the student's home. - The principal/designee will make contact with the parent/guardian to notify them that an attendance letter has been sent regarding their student's absences. - An entry will be made in Infinite Campus under the Behavior Tab to note that contact has been made in regard to the student's absences.
+- A letter will be emailed or mailed to the guardian, at the principal's discretion upon review of attendance, regarding the number of absences the student has accumulated. - The letter will be emailed or mailed to the guardian. - An entry will be made in Infinite Campus under the Behavior Tab to note that contact has been made in regard to the student's absences.